Brandywine grads aim to achieve dreams in the film industry - Leader Publications

 “We grew up on ‘Goosebumps,’” Becker said.
 “Now, we are adults, and the people our age now want something more R-rated.”

-“We are retelling ‘The Haunted Mask,’ which is probably the most notorious story from ‘Goosebumps,’’ Courtland added.
+“We are retelling ‘The Haunted Mask,’ which is probably the most notorious story from ‘Goosebumps,’’’ Courtland added.
 “Of course, it was written for kids at the time, so we wanted to evolve the story and reimagine it in our own way.”

 The concept film is the latest move for the filmmakers.
 Friends since childhood, Gordon and Becker teamed up toward the end of high school to collaborate.